spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/csm/success-plans/questions-techniques/index.html.md

 ## Leveling Up from Operational/Technical to Strategic

-As TAMs, customers often expect that our focus is on the technical details of their GitLab usage and environment.
+As CSMs, customers often expect that our focus is on the technical details of their GitLab usage and environment.
 While we should be preprared to discuss technical and operational concerns, particularly related to GitLab implementation, we should always be thinking (and talking) about how those details relate to strategic business outcomes.

 When the conversation moves into a highly technical space, these questions can help you level it up to business outcomes again, and tie those technical details back to the larger strategy.